PainterQubits/Unitful.jl/docs/implementation.md

 This may rub people the wrong way and could change.
 A neat alternative would be to override other syntax: `3m in cm` would be succinct and intuitive.
 Overriding `in` is simple, but the parsing rules aren't intended for this.
-For example, `0°C in °F ≈ 32°F` fails to evaluate, but `(0°C in °F) ≈ 32°F`
+For example, `0°C in °F == 32°F` fails to evaluate, but `(0°C in °F) == 32°F`
 returns `true`.

+Exact conversions between units are respected where possible.
+If rational arithmetic would result in an overflow, then floating-point conversion will proceed.

 ## Temperature conversion

 If a unit is a pure temperature unit, then conversion respects scale offsets.
-For instance, converting 0°C to °F returns the expected result, 32°F (± some small floating point discrepancy).
+For instance, converting 0°C to °F returns the expected result, 32°F.
 If instead temperature appears in combination with other units, scale offsets don't make sense and we consider temperature *intervals*.
 This gives the expected behavior most of the time.

 ## Discussion